 What we do

-Since its inception, AIIFL has had an aim of being the leading academic research centre in Asia that specialises in financial, corporate and commercial law.
-AIIFL has organised and hosted numerous world-renowned conferences, visitors and research projects.
-Our Fellows have an significant involvement in policy advice and law reform, public and private sector advisory boards, commentary and financial-sector representation, industry-leading training and innovation in pedagogy.
-From the beginning, world-leading visiting scholars were supported by the Koo & Partners / Paul Hastings Visiting Professorship in Corporate and Financial Law and our close partnership with the Corporate Law Studies Interest Group, a joint research programme with the Chinese University of Hong Kong.
-Recently the AIIFL-Companies Registry Corporate Law and Governance Distinguished Lecture Series, funded by the Companies Registry, has enabled AIIFL to continue hosting esteemed visitors.
+Since its inception, AIIFL aims to be the leading academic research centre in Asia, specialising in financial, corporate and commercial law.
+AIIFL has organized and hosted numerous world-renowned conferences, visitors and research projects.
+AIIFL fellows have significant involvement in policy advice and law reform, public and private sector advisory boards, commentary and financial-sector representation, industry-leading training and innovation in pedagogy.

-Going forward, AIIFL seeks to build on our achievements and to increase our impact as an influence leader in Hong Kong, China, Asia and the world.
+AIIFL is continually evolving to meet the demands of, and developments in, financial markets, education and training.
+It seeks to build on our achievements and to increase our impact as an influence leader in Hong Kong, China, Asia and the world.